Skip to content

 1. Focus on the Bigger Foot

 It is common for people to have one foot bigger than the other.
-Typically, the bigger foot isn't just a little longer, it is also a little wider.
-In most cases, the bigger foot is the non-dominant of the two because it works harder and therefore the muscles develop differently causing a slight variance.
-Other causes could be from injury or surgery.
+Typically, the bigger foot isn't just a little longer—it’s also a little wider.
+In most cases, the bigger foot is the non-dominant one because it works harder, causing the muscles to develop differently and creating a slight variance.
+Other causes may include injury or surgery.

-You will need to choose your shoe size based on the bigger foot.
+You should choose your shoe size based on your bigger foot.

 2. Measure Your Feet

-As an adult your shoe size will probably not change.
-However, circumstances such as pregnancy or injury may affect your foot size.
+As an adult, your shoe size probably won’t change, but circumstances such as pregnancy or injury may affect your foot size.
 For this reason, you should occasionally re-measure your feet to ensure you are wearing the right size shoe.

-When measuring your feet, wear the type of sock that you will wear with the shoe, as socks can significantly change the size of your foot.
-In addition, it is best to measure your feet at the end of the day as one’s foot size expands after exertion, and fatigue set in.
+When measuring your feet, wear the type of socks you plan to wear with the shoes, as socks can significantly impact fit.
+In addition, it is best to measure your feet at the end of the day, as feet expand due to exertion and fatigue.

 3. Consider Your Feet and the Shape of the Shoe

-The shape of your feet will fall under one of 3 general types:
+The shape of your feet generally falls into one of three categories:

-· Egyptian – The big toe is the longest sloping down to the smallest.
-These feet do better in oblique, rounded or squared shoes.
+• Egyptian – The big toe is the longest, sloping down to the smallest.
+These feet fit best in oblique, rounded, or squared shoes.

-· Greek – The second toe is the longest.
-These feet do well in pointed and almond-shaped shoes.
+• Greek – The second toe is the longest.
+These feet are best suited for pointed and almond-shaped shoes.